-Capital New/Upgrade Projections
+Capital New / Upgrade Projections

+The Long Term Financial Plan includes \$443.4M worth of new capital assets being commissioned over the next 10 years, primarily funded by Section 7.11 contributions or Voluntary Planning Agreements.
 Projected upgrade/new asset expenditures and estimated long-term financial plan outlays are summarised in Figure 9.
-The provision of upgrade/new assets over the 10 year planning period to meet growth and demand is estimated at \$660.0M or \$66.0M on average per year.
-This forecast expenditure has been fully accommodated in the organisation's long-term financial plan.
+The provision of upgrade/new assets over the 10 year planning period to meet growth and demand and has been fully accommodated in the organisation's Long Term Financial Plan through those nominated funding sources.